laurentiud/elastic-pump/README.md

 ```
 java -jar ElasticPump.java eHost* ePort* eClusterName* eIndex* insertsInBatch* keepAliveInSeconds*
 ```
 Where we have:
 * eHost - optional, the default is 127.0.0.1, the host or IP of the ElasticSearch node we will connect to.
 * ePort - optional, the default is 9300, port used to connect to ElasticSearch node.
 * eClusterName - optional, the default is elasticsearch, the name of the ElasticSearch cluster.
 * eIndex - optional, the default index is pumptestdata, define in what index should the inserts go.
-MUST be lowercase
+MUST be lowercasel.
 * insertsInBatch - optional, the default is 200, how many elements to be inserted in a single batch.
-* keepAliveInSeconds- optional, the default is 3600 seconds, for how many seconds should the application be alive
+* keepAliveInSeconds- optional, the default is 3600 seconds, for how many seconds should the application be alive.

 #### Examples
 So depending on what your goals are, here are a few examples.